PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 problem before source work, retain relaxed cases on fallback, and use only the smallest sequential zero-SWAP accuracy gate.
 Continue with coherent commit/push units only; do not create a pull request.

+## Rank-3 to NHWC reshape shim: measured no-change decision

+The raw
+`_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains` helper
+was instrumented at all four unchanged production invocations before any source change.
+The same fourteen short Tier 0-4 representatives used for the preceding checkpoint all converted successfully and sequentially in 1.788-8.917 seconds, with no timeout and `peak_swap_kib=0`.
+Every invocation count was zero.
+A read-only ONNX topology scan then found zero exact `Reshape -> Transpose[0,3,2,1] -> Reshape -> Transpose[0,2,3,1]` candidates in both the fixed 49-model measured-quick set and all 420 active Tier 0-4 models.

+The helper still contains an unbounded rewrite loop, repeated full consumer map construction, raw constant copy-on-write, and no graph-index or Session layout-state contract.
+These are architectural liabilities, but there is no real current-corpus ownership evidence from which to freeze artifact and accuracy behavior.
+Removing it would also discard an existing feature.
+Accordingly, no source or test behavior was changed and no synthetic-only replacement was introduced.
+Revisit this helper only when a real non-zero model or a public compatibility fixture is available.
+The next evidence-first candidate is `_optimize_attention_qkv_reshape_transpose_reshape_to_reshape_transpose_chains`.

+## QKV reshape/transpose recovery checkpoint: pre-change record

+Before changing source, the raw `_optimize_attention_qkv_reshape_transpose_reshape_to_reshape_transpose_chains` helper was instrumented at all four production invocations.
+The fourteen short zero-SWAP representatives and four additional Tier 0/2 static-topology candidates all converted sequentially, exited 0, and recorded zero rewrites.
+The additional candidates were ViT-B/16 partial, both CRNN English recognition models, and monodepth; their conversions took 2.118-3.681 seconds with SWAP 0.

+A shape-aware read-only scan of all 420 active Tier 0-4 ONNX graphs narrowed the exact fully static family to htdemucs and three RF-DETR variants. htdemucs was not converted because it is an explicit managed exclusion.
+The smallest active RF-DETR representative, Tier 3 `rf-detr-nano.onnx` (770 ONNX nodes), then converted in 10.890 seconds with exit code 0 and `peak_swap_kib=0`.
+Its four raw invocation counts are `5, 0, 0, 0`; all five accepted chains use `[300,1,256] -> [300,8,32] -> [8,300,32] -> [1,8,300,32]` with permutation `[1,0,2]`.
+No `[1,2,0]` production owner has been established.
+The fixed pre-extraction artifacts are:

+- float32: `fda7d97eaad2b19ee2ac31411099067e78b747515952b7c65ba52a0f1454f1fb`;
+- float16: `a80051b2d6bb871ee871f0d1528e1ea7c8d4e7f6ecbfc16daec4fa78d696fd1f`;
+- correspondence: `262235cec5a8df73ff2afd7f1eb28678cc7312f4a19dd09d278fd8db77cbdec4`.

+No observed regression prompted the change.
+The proven raw owner nevertheless has a correctness hazard that is recorded before implementation: it updates or clones the first Reshape shape constant before attempting the Transpose permutation constant.
+If the second operation fails, the first mutation and possibly its lineage event remain, so the rewrite is not transactional.
+The helper also repeats a full consumer-map build after every rewrite, uses an unbounded whole-RESHAPE scan, accepts untyped/produced/variable/boundary constants, and does not update the shared graph index or Session `LayoutState`.
+The safe implementation scope is the exact RF-DETR `[1,0,2]` family with fully typed, exclusively mutable constants and immutable revalidation.
+The unproven `[1,2,0]`, shared-constant copy-on-write, dynamic, and otherwise relaxed cases must retain compatibility fallback behavior.

+## QKV reshape/transpose recovery checkpoint: completed

+The strict production-proven family is now owned by `onnx2tf/tflite_builder/passes/attention_qkv_reshape_layout.py`.
+It dispatches only indexed Reshape candidates, validates the exact positive static `[A,1,C] -> [A,H,D] -> [H,A,D] -> [1,H,A,D]` contract with `C=H*D` and permutation `[1,0,2]`, and requires typed exclusive mutable constants, matching dtype/per-tensor quantization, resolved sources, exclusive edges, operator order, graph boundaries, and UNKNOWN Session layout.
+Its immutable plan captures tensor and operator contracts and is re-resolved before any mutation.
+Apply changes the shared graph index differentially, preserves the historical output lineage event, removes only the tail Reshape, and explicitly reconciles `LayoutState`.
+Candidate and rewrite bounds are deterministic; the owner has no internal prune, repeated producer/consumer-map construction, or unbounded loop.

+The lowerer wrapper invokes this indexed owner first and retains the unchanged raw implementation for `[1,2,0]`, shared-constant copy-on-write, dynamic, and otherwise relaxed compatibility cases.
+It remains the only prune boundary and removes the corresponding stale layout entries.
+Both production boundaries now supply the Session `LayoutState`.
+Focused fixtures prove indexed differential mutation and lineage, wrapper cleanup, strict candidate/bound handling, stale-plan atomic rejection, determinism, and the three named raw fallback classes.

+Post-change `rf-detr-nano.onnx` instrumentation records indexed invocation counts `5, 0, 0, 0` and identical wrapper totals, so the raw residual is zero.
+The conversion exited 0 in 12.121 seconds with `peak_swap_kib=0`.
+All three outputs are byte-identical to the fixed pre-change baseline:

+- float32: `fda7d97eaad2b19ee2ac31411099067e78b747515952b7c65ba52a0f1454f1fb`;
+- float16: `a80051b2d6bb871ee871f0d1528e1ea7c8d4e7f6ecbfc16daec4fa78d696fd1f`;
+- correspondence: `262235cec5a8df73ff2afd7f1eb28678cc7312f4a19dd09d278fd8db77cbdec4`.

+Its sequential managed `-cotof` run exited 0 in 41.259 seconds, used no SWAP, and passed all output checks with maximum absolute error `0.000102996826171875`, RMSE approximately `1.01567e-05`, and cosine similarity 1.
+The unchanged artifacts produced during that accuracy run have the same three hashes.

+Validation completed for this checkpoint:

+- the three default/direct/`-cotof` TensorFlow import-blocker tests: `3 passed`;
+- the selected adjacent indexed-owner, direct-builder, optional-TensorFlow, and architecture suite: `247 passed, 773 deselected`;
+- focused QKV/architecture validation before the combined gate:
+  `11 passed, 210 deselected`;
+- scoped Ruff for the new owner and its tests: clean;
+- `py_compile` for the new owner, lowerer, and related tests: clean;
+- `git diff --check`: clean.

+Whole-file Ruff for the legacy lowerer still reports the same ten inherited `F841` unused-local findings at lines outside this change.
+No new finding was introduced.
+No conversion failure, timeout, SWAP event, artifact drift, TensorFlow import, or accuracy regression is known for this checkpoint.

+Changed files in this checkpoint are:

+- `onnx2tf/tflite_builder/passes/attention_qkv_reshape_layout.py` (new strict
+  indexed owner);
+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py` (owner dispatch, Session
+  layout propagation, and compatibility/prune boundary);
+- `tests/test_flatbuffer_direct_indexed_attention_qkv_reshape_layout.py` (new
+  unit and compatibility tests);
+- `tests/test_flatbuffer_direct_architecture.py` (bounded owner/wiring
+  constraints);
+- `docs/flatbuffer_direct_architecture.md` and this handoff (design and measured evidence).

+The preceding rank-3-to-NHWC reshape helper intentionally remains unchanged because neither the 49-model measured-quick set nor all 420 active Tier 0-4 graphs established a real owner.
+The broader Goal also remains incomplete;
+quantization/split/exporter extraction and the remaining raw layout helpers have not been completed.
+At resume, first inspect the next adjacent raw helper, `_optimize_attention_gather_transpose_reshape_cleanup_chains`, characterize all unchanged production invocations with short zero-SWAP models, and record any non-zero owner or problem before source changes.
+Continue with sequential inference only, minimal conversion gates, coherent commit/push units, and no pull request.